eventnetusa/eventnet/src/_vip/humana-events.md

       classes, one-on-one consultations and biometric screenings.

-      Now operating in its second year, program objectives include:
+      Now operating in its third year, program objectives include:

       * Reinforce “Humana is here for you” message to improve member